MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-request-approve.md

 2. Select an approved request that you'd like to revoke the decision for.

 3. Select **Remove** to remove the user's access to the access package.
-Include justification for why you are revoking your decision.
+Include a reason for why you are revoking your decision.

-4. Select **Submit** to submit your decision.
+4. Select **Remove** to submit your decision.

 ## Next steps